 Courtney & Haylee's Dawn-to-Dusk Elopement at Agate Beach Lodge

-Courtney and Haylee's day felt like a whole week compressed into one — and I mean that in the best possible way.
-We were joking about it by the end: we woke up before sunrise, hiked through the woods, stumbled into an old train tunnel, had a lakeside picnic, went home for a nap, got dressed in formal gowns, did the whole ceremony-dinner-dancing thing, and watched the sun set over the water.
-One day.
-It was kind of unhinged and completely perfect.
+Courtney and Haylee's day felt like a whole week in one day — and I mean that in the best possible way.
+We were joking about it by the end: we woke up several hours before sunrise, hiked through the woods, stumbled into an old train tunnel, had a lakeside picnic, went home for a nap, got dressed in formal gowns, did the whole ceremony-dinner-dancing thing, and watched the sun set over the water — all in one glorious July day.

 Their wedding was split into two totally separate adventures — a private morning at Lake Crescent in Olympic National Park, and an intimate wedding ceremony and celebration with family and friends in the evening at Agate Beach Lodge, just outside Port Angeles.
-If you've been on the fence about what kind of wedding day you actually want, this one's going to do something to you.
+If you've been on the fence about what kind of wedding day you actually want, let this be inspiration to you — you don’t have to choose one or the other.

 What Courtney & Haylee Got So Right

 They stopped trying to choose — and designed a day that had everything they wanted.
-The classic tension: do you do an adventure elopement just the two of you, or do you have a celebration with your people?
-Courtney and Haylee's answer was to pick both — the best of both worlds.
-A split timeline means you get the private, intimate, just-us morning and the dancing-with-grandma evening.
+A common tension: an adventure elopement just the two of you, or a celebration with your people?
+Courtney and Haylee's answer was yes to both — the best of both worlds.
+A split timeline means you get the private, intimate, just-us time and the party with loved ones, the toasts, the cheers.
 You don't have to give either one up.

 Two outfits, one incredibly cohesive vision.
 Two completely different looks — casual morning, formal evening — and they somehow both worked and also worked together.
 Committing to a color story (black and white, all day) was such a good move.
 It photographs beautifully, it feels intentional, and it gives the day a visual throughline as the story progresses.
 Choosing neutral tones like this makes the colors of the landscape pop — and lets you stand out.

 They chose a venue that's a destination for them and their guests.
-Agate Beach Lodge isn't just a wedding venue — it's an incredible place to stay, with a private beach that’s totally yours to expore.
-A setting that gives you and your guests something to experience, not just witness.
+Agate Beach Lodge isn't your typical wedding venue — it’s made to be intimate.
+It's an incredible place to stay, with a private beach that’s totally yours to expore.
 It’s also only twenty minutes from Port Angeles and close to areas in Olympic National Park which makes it such a nice spot for guests to land.
-For an intimate wedding on the Olympic Peninsula, it's genuinely hard to beat.
+For an intimate wedding on the Olympic Peninsula, it's genuinely hard to beat and one of our favorite venues we’ve ever worked with.

 They hired professional help where it mattered.
-They didn’t try to do this day themselves.
+They didn’t try to do it all themselves.
 We helped a lot with the planning — and part of the day-of-coordination.
 They hired a catering company, a florist, plus my favorite decorator for event rentals and decor — even an glamping yurt to make their day feel elevated, but not over the top.
+It still felt intentional, intimate, simple in the best way.

 They kept the ceremony personal.
-Uncle Jeff officiating.
-That's it, that's the point.
+One of their uncles officiated the ceremony — which was such a perfect vibe.
 Having someone who actually knows you and loves you say the words makes the whole day feel so incredibly intimate.

 The team that helped make it happen